iLib-js/ilib-loctool-webos-c/README.md

 # ilib-loctool-webos-c
--ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize c files.
+ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize c files.
 This plugins is optimized for webOS platform.

 ## Release Notes
 v1.3.0